mpanighetti/dnd5e-allergies/main.md

 ### Allergens

 After you have completed all other steps of character creation, roll percentile dice and consult the **Allergens** table to determine your character's allergen category, then roll on any subsequent tables to find your specific allergen.
-It is important to save your allergen rolls for last so that you do not retroactively make character trait decisions that conflict with your allergens; they should ideally be totally unaffected by your background decisions (you will typically be prompted to reroll in the case of such conflicts).
+It is important to save your allergen rolls for last so that you do not retroactively make character trait decisions that conflict with your allergens; they should ideally be totally unaffected by your background decisions (you will typically be prompted to re-roll in the case of such conflicts).

 Alternatively, you can pick a specific allergen from one of the following tables and work it into your character's background.
 Maybe they are trying to appeal to the gods to cure their silver allergy.
 It could be the foundation of an epic personal quest!
 In this case, consider making character decisions with the allergen in mind; for example, a character with a metal allergy might be well-suited to the druid class, as such practicioners typically avoid wearing metal as a lifestyle choice anyway.